Valley / Mountain Park

 Travelers Rest High School

 CRO supported a unique nutrition and training program for athletes and students interested in careers in law enforcement and the military.
-The program has been recently expanded to provide equipment that monitors exercise physiology and weight room equipment for their newly expanded gymnasium.
+CRO provided equipment to monitor exercise physiology and weight room equipment for their newly expanded gymnasium.
 The new weight room will benefit all students at the school.
+In 2023 CRO provided state-of-the art computer equipment for a new program in animation, web-site design, and game development.
+Nutritional support began at the high school in 2018.

 Bridges to a Brighter Future